Frequently Asked Questions

-How much should I be spendng on flowers?
+How much should I be spending on flowers?

-Delivery of flowers is a service offered to get your flowers to the recipient.
-The standard delivery charge is £6.
-For orders within a few minutes walk from the shop, I will as a gesture of goodwill waive the delivery charge.
-However for orders requiring a vehicle, even a two minute drive down the road, there will be the standard delivery charge of £6.
-This is to cover the cost of a drivers time to collect the flowers from the shop, load them into the vehicle, make the journey using their time and fuel, unload the flowers on arrival and deliver them to the recipients door and any additional time/ admin required such as finding a safe place, writing delivery cards / leaving with a neighbour if not in etc. If you prefer not to pay a delivery charge and would rather deliver the flowers yourself, you can click and collect from the shop.
+Delivery of flowers is a service offered to get your flowers from my premises to the recipient.
+The standard delivery charge is £7.
+This is to cover the cost of a drivers time to collect the flowers, load them into the vehicle, make the journey using their time and fuel, unload the flowers on arrival and deliver them to the recipients door and any additional time/ admin required such as finding a safe place, writing delivery cards / leaving with a neighbour if not in etc. If you prefer not to pay a delivery charge and would rather collect the flowers yourself, you can click and collect.

 What happens if the flowers I sent / received dont seem to be lasting as long as they should?